 Do you really want to cut the grass every week?

 Shovel driveways at 6:00 am in the winter before leaving for work?

 Just because home ownership is firmly fixed in the North American dream, doesn’t mean it’s necessarily a good fit for you.

 Think for yourself, and ask “Is this the lifestyle I want?”

 Bonus Tip: Give Yourself A Way Out

-Talk to your realtor about your options before you go and sit down ready to write that offer.
-Because when you sit down, your emotions will take control and it’s better to have a game plan in place long before you find you dream home.
+Talk to your realtor about your options before you go and sit down, ready to write that offer.
+Because when you sit down, your emotions will take control, and it’s better to have a game plan in place long before you find your dream home.

 If you have already bought a house, make sure to grab this new house checklist, it’s free and has everything you need for your first place.